Karndean Flooring Cost

 The cost of underfloor heating will vary depending on the type you choose.

-For instance, a wet system, which uses pipes to pump water from the main water supply, usually costs around £1,200.
-While a dry system, which uses electricity to heat the floor, is generally priced at about £800.
+For instance, a wet system, which is a closed loop of pipes fed by your boiler or heat pump, usually costs around £1,200.
+A dry system, which uses electricity to heat the floor, is generally priced at about £800.

 Waste Removal Cost

-If you plan to rip out the floor yourself, you may need to hire a waste removal company which generally costs around £70 – £160.
+If you plan to rip out the floor yourself, you may need to hire a waste removal company, which generally costs around £70 to £160.

 Location of Property

-Labour rates also vary in different areas in the UK, with London carpenters charging up to £220 per day.
+Labour rates also vary in different areas in the UK, with London flooring fitters charging up to £220 per day.

 Ease of Access